pytroll/fcidecomp/documentation/verification-validation-test-cases-test-procedures/manual_tests.rst

    * - 0.
      - Install the FCIDECOMP software following instructions reported in the README file at :ref:`[FCIDECOMP_DEP_OFF]
        <[FCIDECOMP_DEP_OFF]>`
-     - The installation completes without errors.
+     - The installation completes without errors
    * - 1.
-     - Download in a local directory test file TD.COMP.01
-     - Test files are successfully downloaded
-   * - 2.
      - Activate the ``conda`` environment in which the FCIDECOMP software has been installed, and run the following
        command: